civilservicelgbt/civilservicelgbt.github.io/_publications/2022-10-26-business-plan.md

     date: 2022-06-01T00:00:00.00Z 		# YYYY-MM-DD – target date for achieving milestone
     complete: false

-# - objective: "Vetting transformation"	# Name of objective
-#   description: "Work with the Cabinet Office and UK Security Vetting to improve the vetting process, making it inclusive of LGBT+ staff."
-#   complete: false
-#   team:
-#   - name: "Alan Edwards"
-#   milestones:
-#   - milestone: "Publish an update on work so far"
-#     date: 2021-12-01T00:00:00.00Z		# YYYY-MM-DD – target date for achieving milestone
-#     complete: false
-#   - milestone: "Organise events aimed at 'demystifying' the vetting process together with Cabinet Office and UK Security Vetting"
-#     date: 2022-03-01T00:00:00.00Z		# YYYY-MM-DD – target date for achieving milestone
-#     complete: false

 ################
 ## OPERATIONS ##
 ################
 - objective: "Supporting local delivery"	# Name of objective
   description: "Put in place a range of interventions to support activities in local areas."
   complete: false
-  team:
-  - name: "Edward He"
   milestones:
   - milestone: "Recruit a lead vice-chair for this work"
     date: 2021-12-31T00:00:00.00Z		# YYYY-MM-DD – target date for achieving milestone